 - VR software relays the VR content from the cloud and other places via the Internet and helps to manage the content.

 Virtual Reality Audio

 Some headsets incorporate their own integrated audio headsets.
-Others provide the option for using headphones as add-ons.
-In virtual reality audio, a 3D illusion to the ear is achieved by using the positional, multi-speaker audio – usually called positional audio.
-This gives a user some clues to get their attention, or even provide to the user some information.
+Others provide the option of using headphones as add-ons.
+In virtual reality audio, a 3D illusion to the ear is achieved by using positional, multi-speaker audio – usually called positional audio.
+This gives a user some clues to get their attention, or even provides the user some information.